RitikChahar/Exaqube-Assignment-1/README.md

 ### Main Script (main.py)
 Orchestrates the entire workflow, including setting up logging, handling retries, and calling various components.

+### Excel Export (export_to_excel.py)
+Connects to the SQLite database, extracts data from all tables, and creates a formatted Excel file with multiple worksheets for analysis and reporting.

+## Excel Export Features

+The Excel export functionality provides:

+- Separate worksheets for each database table
+- A comprehensive joined view of all related tariff data
+- Formatted headers with bold text and background color
+- Optimized column widths for better readability
+- Hierarchical organization of related data across worksheets

 ## Error Handling